 Prepare your machine: Snap the blind stitch foot on the presser foot bar.

 Select a blind stitch.
 Check your manual for specific stitch settings.

 Thread your machine.
 If you are using invisible thread like I am, use a thin needle and loosen the top thread tension.

 I stitched one part of the hem with normal sewing thread so you can see the stitches and one part with transparent thread as topthread and white polyester thread on my bobbin.

 Lower the presser foot onto the hem.
-The vertical guide should sit right along the fold in front of your needle, and the flat part tucked in between the 2 layers.
+The vertical guide should sit right along the fold in front of your needle, and the flat part tucked in between the two layers.
 As the machine stitches, it will stitch behind that guide (for some blind hem feet across the guide) taking a tiny bite out of the fold every couple of stitches.
 Stitch slowly, making sure to keep the fold right up against the guide.
-Sew your hem all around.
+Sew your blind hem all the way around.

 Give the hem a press.
 This is how it will look once it’s stitched!
-First picture with contrasting thread to show you and the second with invisible thread.
+The first picture shows the blind hem with contrasting thread and the second picture shows the blind hem with invisible thread.